Only 20 working days left until HMRC self assessment deadline.

 As per last year HMRC is saving money & will not send many postal reminders.
 They now choose instead to collect money through letters of fines for missed deadlines saying 'all tax payers should be aware of the self assessment deadline, and not expect HMRC to remind them'.
 With fines starting at £100 rising to £1300 plus interest for late filing and payment even if you had no tax to pay, there really is no excuse to not have it done as soon as possible.
 So please make sure to get all your income and expenses information from 6/4/18 to 5/4/19 to us before the 30th November 2018 so we can complete this in time.
 Any later and there will be difficulty in allocating extra time and staff to your personal accounts and we will have to charge extra for the late notice work.
 A list of information needed is below.
 Extra charges for latecomers Because we care and give 120% in our work, using all our skill & knowledge of tax rules & allowances so each client pays the least amount of Tax & NI.
 We end up sacrificing a lot of personal time during the December and January tax return season.
 Working hard when everyone else is winding down for Christmas.
 Staff at Tax Affinity often end up leaving work around 9pm having worked more than 10 to 11 hour a day.
 So like previous years to simply cover our extra expenses we will have to charge extra to all latecomers who bring in their tax return information after the 30th November 2019 deadline.
 If you want to avoid this extra charge then please drop or email your information to us immediately.
 You can securely email all information to us at info@taxaffinity.com or drop the paperwork to us at any one of our branches - Tolworth, Worcester Park or Epsom 18/19 Tax Return info list: We will need the following information and in the following formats:

-Please email everything securely to info@taxaffinity.com.
+Please email everything securely to [email protected].
 Also, please note at this busy part of the year we may take longer (at least 5 to 7 work days) than normal to respond due to the large number of email and correspondence received each day.
 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 Based in Worcester Park and Kingston upon Thames and Espom they are considered in the Industry to be expert accountants and tax advisors for small businesses.
 Helping and supporting contractors and self employed people throughout the UK, they regularly help clients grow their business providing tailored advice.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
 Please feel free to comment and share this with your friends.
 Changes to UK Income tax rates changes for 19/20 from 5th April 2019:

 Personal allowance: Up to £12,500, Tax 0% Basic rate £12,501 to £50,000, Tax 20% Higher rate £50,001 to £150,000, Tax 40% Additional rate Over £150,000, Tax 45% Allowances: There are many other changes with tax allowances such as Annual Investment Allowance claimable rising to £200,000 per annum.
 Dividend tax rates: The tax-free dividend allowance is £2,000 Basic-rate taxpayers pay 7.5% on dividends Higher-rate taxpayers pay 32.5% on dividends Additional-rate taxpayers pay 38.1% on dividends.
 Corporation Tax: Rate remains at 19% Directors Loans: If loaned amount exceeds £10,000 at any point during the year then 2.5% nominal interest on the whole amount plus Class 1A National Insurance contributions (13.8%), and may need to be reported on your P11D As market leaders and experts in Tax and accounting for business, there are of course many other changes as well and these we regularly advise and update our clients as and when the tax rules change.
 If you would like to become a client and receive this support and updates - contact us today.
 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 Based in Worcester Park and Kingston upon Thames and Espom they are considered in the Industry to be expert accountants and tax advisors for small businesses.
 Helping and supporting contractors and self employed people throughout the UK, they regularly help clients grow their business providing tailored advice.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
-Please feel free to comment and share this with your friends.
-At Tax Affinity Accountants, we often get asked what are the differences and benefits of working through a limited company compared to an umbrella company.
-So we have decided to explain this in a quick easy way.
+Please feel free to comment and share this with your friends. |

 Various AuthorsOur experienced accountants and tax advisers provide valuable insights into practical every day questions and issues.
 Archives